In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - ½ cup long-grain white rice

-- 1 bunch organic Swiss or other chard (about ½ pound)
+- 1 bunch organic chard or other leafy greens (about ½ pound)

 - 1 organic yellow onion

 - 1 or 2 cloves organic peeled fresh garlic